 Income fund ISAs offer you the flexibility to make the most of your ISA allowance in a way that suits you - choose from income funds that invest in equities or funds that invest in corporate bonds.
 If you're looking to earn an income from your investment, there's a wide range of income fund ISAs to choose from.
 These can help you to reach your personal investment goals.
 Compare the latest income fund ISAs in the table above to find the right one for you.

 An income fund ISA is a way of using your ISA allowance with the aim of providing you with a regular tax-efficient income payment on your investment or savings.
 Income may be paid on a quarterly, semi-annual or annual basis, so you can choose an option to suit your savings goals.
-Your ISA allowance for 2013/14 is £11,520 per person.
-You are permitted to invest all or part of this amount in an investment ISA, or up to £5,760 in a cash ISA and the remainder in stocks and shares.
+Your ISA allowance for 2015/16 is £15,240 per person.
+You are permitted to invest all or part of this amount in an investment ISA, or some of this amount in a cash ISA and the remainder in stocks and shares.

 Yes, this is straightforward.
 Request our Fund Supermarket brochure pack for more details.